Skip to main content

 • updated the list of supported Kubernetes versions;

-For Managed Kubernetes clusters, version 1.31 and higher, the new containerd configuration storage format is applied by default when a cluster is created.
+For Managed Kubernetes clusters version 1.31 and higher, the new containerd configuration storage format is applied by default upon cluster creation.
 In existing clusters, the changes will be applied automatically upon worker node reinstallation or when creating a new node group.

 March

-• added to audit logs the events of the mks service related to integration with Container Registry;
+• added mks service events related to the integration with Container Registry to audit logs;

-• updated the Karpenter provider — Karpenter now correctly calculates the amount of memory available after the operating system has loaded and selects flavors with sufficient resources to run pods;
+• updated the Karpenter provider — Karpenter now correctly calculates the amount of memory available after operating system boot and selects flavors with sufficient resources to run pods;

-• added the cni_type parameter to the selectel_mks_cluster_v1 resource — the network plugin (CNI) type can now be selected when creating a cluster via Terraform.
+• added the cni_type parameter to the selectel_mks_cluster_v1 resource — the CNI plugin type (CNI) can now be selected when creating a cluster via Terraform.

 February

-• removed the network card limitation in clusters on dedicated servers — it is now possible to use network cards with 10 Gbps and 25 Gbps connection speeds;
+• lifted the network card limitation for dedicated server clusters — you can now use network cards with connection speeds of 10 Gbps and 25 Gbps;

-• added the option to view in the Control Panel the user data that you specified when creating a cluster on a cloud server or adding a new node group;
+• added the ability to view user data in the control panel that you specified when creating a cloud server cluster or adding a new node group;

-• added the pigz utility to the worker node image, which speeds up container image unpacking due to multi-threaded layer processing.
-The containerd container runtime automatically starts using the pigz utility.
-No additional configuration is required.
+• added the pigz utility to the worker node image, which speeds up container image unpacking through multi-threaded layer processing.
+The containerd runtime automatically uses the pigz utility.
+No additional setup or configuration is required.

 January

-• sped up the scaling process by creating multiple NodeClaims in parallel;
+• accelerated the scaling process by creating multiple NodeClaims in parallel;

-• added PriorityClassName to the Karpenter installation Helm chart.
+• added PriorityClassName to the Karpenter Helm chart.

 2025